Man with briefcase stepping from low risk to high risk

 Changes in the legislation and regulations will impact business models and their competitiveness among global markets.

-For startups, the challenges of uncertainty over political change and its effect on laws will be such that the need to invest in regulatory intelligence will prove imperative.
+For startups, the challenges of uncertainty over political change and its effect on laws will make it imperative to invest in regulatory intelligence.

 Socio-cultural Sensitivities